By Yeonwoo Shim

 Thanhhà Lại is the #1 New York Times bestselling author of Inside Out & Back Again, her debut novel in verse, which won both a National Book Award and a Newbery Honor; the acclaimed Listen, Slowly, which was named to numerous best book of the year lists; and the award-winning Butterfly Yellow.
 She was born in Việt Nam and now lives in New York with her family.
 To learn more about Thanhhà, visit www.thanhhalai.com.

-Yeonwoo Shim is a high school student from South Korea who is passionate about accessibility and diversity in children’s education.
-She has a strong aspiration to learn and loves telling stories, whether it’s through writing, art, speech, or acting.
-Outside of school, she enjoys grabbing her camera and taking photos of the world around her through photography.
-Coming from an Asian-American immigrant family, she grew up seeing a lack of diversity in the books she read but hopes that through WNDB, she can help more diverse characters come under the spotlight.
+Yeonwoo Shim is a student at Vanderbilt University who hopes to increase accessibility and diversity in children’s literature.
+Coming from an Asian-American immigrant family, she grew up seeing a lack of diversity in the books she read, but hopes that through WNDB, she can help more diverse characters come under the spotlight.